Seychelles: Political culture

-Seychelles' long-term president France Albert René came to power after his supporters overthrew the first president James Mancham on 5 June 1977 in a coup d'état and installed him as president.
+Seychelles' long-term president France-Albert René came to power after his supporters overthrew the first president James Mancham on 5 June 1977 in a coup d'état and installed him as president.
 René was at that time the prime minister.
 René ruled as a strongman under a socialist one-party system until 1993, when he was forced to introduce a multi-party system.
 He stepped down in 2004 in favour of his vice-president, James Michel, who was re-elected in 2006, 2011 and again in 2015.
 On 28 September 2016, the Office of the President announced that Michel would step down effective 16 October, and that Vice President Danny Faure would complete the rest of Michel's term.

-On 26 October 2020, Wavel Ramkalawan, a 59-year-old Anglican priest was elected the fifth President of the Republic of Seychelles.
+On 26 October 2020, Wavel Ramkalawan, a 59-year-old Anglican priest, was elected the fifth President of the Republic of Seychelles.
 Ramkalawan was an opposition MP from 1993 to 2011, and from 2016 to 2020.
 He served as the Leader of the Opposition from 1998 to 2011 and from 2016 to 2020.
 Ramkalawan defeated incumbent Danny Faure by 54.9% to 43.5%.
-This marked the first time the opposition had won a presidential election.
+This marked the first time the opposition had won a presidential election in Seychelles.

-The primary political parties are the former ruling socialist People's Party (PP), known until 2009 as the Seychelles People's Progressive Front (SPPF) now called United Seychelles (US), and the socially liberal Seychelles National Party (SNP).
+The primary political parties are the former long-time ruling socialist People's Party (PP), known until 2009 as the Seychelles People's Progressive Front (SPPF) now called United Seychelles (US), and the socially liberal Seychelles National Party (SNP).